 Heavens-To-Betsy

 So our next adventure was the Great Wall.
 But we weren't just going to tease the beast.
 We were going to tame the beast.
 We were going to spend the night on the Great Wall.
 Getting to the Great Wall was surprisingly easy, and other than an annoying driver who insisted on taking us back that evening, our adventure was smooth sailing.
 Climbing onto the wall was quite a hike, although nothing to write home about. (perhaps blog about) The section of the wall we chose is called Mutianyu.
 It is a wonderfully restored section of the wall surrounded by forested mountains.
 The views were amazing.
 Our night on the wall was pretty uneventful.
 Some of us (not me) had less than stellar sleeping bags so they (not me) got very cold at night.
 Before dawn, Finn and I climbed to the very last (and highest) guard tower and took some photos.
 The fog was heavy but it gave the wall a mysteriousness that, while terrible for photos, felt appropriate.
 We also sang on the wall and Jessica puked on the wall.
-We all express our feelings about the wall in our own way.
-Ok I'll stop here and tell you about coming down from the wall and the madness that ensued in the next blog entry.

 John